vuejs/rfcs/active-rfcs/0000-router-dynamic-routing.md

 # Adoption strategy

-This API is backwards compatible with the existing Vue Router 3.
+- Deprecate `addRoutes` and add `addRoute` to Vue Router 3.
+Other methods are new.